matrix-org/synapse/docs/development/contributing_guide.md

 #### Prebuilt container

-Since configuring PostgreSQL can be fiddley, we can use of a pre-made docker container to host postgres and run our tests for us.
+Since configuring PostgreSQL can be fiddly, we can make use of a pre-made Docker container to set up PostgreSQL and run our tests for us.
 To do so, run

 ```shell
 scripts-dev/test_postgresql.sh